Estrogen Dominance: Causes and Solutions

 How to Clear Your Body of Excess Estrogens

-Now that you know what estrogen dominance is and where it comes from, what steps can you take to prevent it?
+Now that you know what estrogen dominance is and where it comes from, what steps can you take to prevent high estrogen levels?
 Or if you suspect you may already be experiencing estrogen dominance, what can you do?
 How can you clear your body of those excess estrogens and restore hormone balance?

-Taming the toxins is a key component of The Myers Way®, and as I explain in my books and programs, I use a two-step approach.
+Taming the toxins is a key component of The Myers Way®, and as I explain in my books and programs, I use a two-step approach to combat estrogen dominance.
 First, you take steps to minimize your exposure and then you clear the toxins safely from your body to reduce estrogen dominance.

 Step 1: Prevention

 Eat Clean Food

 Eliminate all toxic foods from your diet that contain hidden estrogens, including conventional meat, dairy products, and produce.
 Opt for grass-fed, pasture-raised, and organic foods whenever possible.
 This will help you avoid added hormones, pesticides, and fertilizers used in conventional farming methods.
 Be sure to check out the Environmental Working Group’s Dirty Dozen list for the worst offenders if buying all organic produce isn’t feasible.

 Filter Your Water

 Thanks to pollution and runoff, hormone-disruptors are rampant in our water supply.
 To protect your water, I recommend installing water filters on all of your taps and showerheads.